 Process for Valentine’s Outreach:

-4 weeks out: have connect cards printed (www.marketplaceprinting) 4 weeks out: order Hershey Kisses (snacc foods Cincinnati) 4 weeks out: order 4”X4” zip bags.
-4 weeks out: order boxes of Carnations for pick up 2 weeks out: have kids, teens or a team pack the bags Weekend of outreach: have packs placed at all exits
+4 weeks out: have connect cards printed (www.vistaprint.com) 4 weeks out: order Hershey Kisses (snacc foods Cincinnati is a great place, or head to Target they have reasonable Dark Chocolate. ) 4 weeks out: order 4”X4” zip bags.
+4 weeks out: order boxes of Carnations or Roses for pick up 2 weeks out: have kids, teens, or a team pack the bags The weekend of outreach: have packs placed at all exits

 Valentine Outreach Saturday before Valentine’s Day

-3 days out: pick up flowers, cut stems and place in buckets of water so they will be open on the day 3 days out: design maps with instructions and contact phone numbers 3 days out: make name tags 3 days out: gather Kiss packs and place in larger bags or containers for transport.
+3 days out: pick up flowers, cut stems, and place them in buckets of water so they will be open on the day 3 days out: design maps with instructions and contact phone numbers 3 days out: 3 days out: gather Kiss packs and place in larger bags or containers for transport.

 Filling Station Young Mom… A few years ago I went with a friend to meet some leaders in Cincinnati.
 We pulled into a filling station to get gas and the clean the wind-shield.
 While my pal went in to grab some water I noticed a young woman with two kids pull up in a red car…